neuvector/docs/user/pages/02.deploying/02.kubernetes/docs.md

 <p>Please be sure to update the image references in appropriate yaml files.</p>
 <p>If deploying with the current NeuVector Helm chart (v1.8.9+), the following changes should be made to values.yml:
 <li>Update the registry to docker.io</li>
-<li>Update image names/tags to the preview version on Docker hub, as shown above</li>
+<li>Update image names/tags to the current version on Docker hub, as shown above</li>
 <li>Leave the imagePullSecrets empty</li></p>

 Note: If deploying from the Rancher Manager 2.6.5+ NeuVector chart, images are pulled automatically from the Rancher NeuVector mirrored image repo, and deploys into the cattle-neuvector-system namespace.